History of Hymns: 'God Almighty, We Are Waiting'

-There are not many Trinitarian hymns in the Advent hymn repertoire, which makes “God Almighty, We are Waiting” unique.
-The hymn looks back to the birth of Christ, looks forward to the coming Kingdom, and prays for “in the meantime” living on earth, with each stanza addressing one person of the Trinity.
+Because of the season’s Christological focus, few Trinitarian hymns are found in the Advent hymn repertoire.
+This makes “God Almighty, We Are Waiting” unusual.
+The hymn looks back to the birth of Christ, looks forward to the coming kingdom, and prays for “in the meantime” living on earth, with each stanza addressing one person of the Trinity.

 Stanza 1 refers to the stories in the book of Exodus that acknowledge God’s presence through sign and action.
-Texts referred to are Exodus 3:2 (burning bush), Exodus 14:21 (the parting of the Red Sea), and Exodus 16:4 (manna provided to the people).
-Today we continue to look for signs and pray to see God in Jesus.
+References include Exodus 3:2 (burning bush), Exodus 14:21 (the parting of the Red Sea), and Exodus 16:4 (manna provided to the people).
+Today, we continue to look for signs and pray to see God in Jesus.

-The Trinitarian outline of the hymn is completed in stanza 3 as a prayer asking the Holy Spirit to dwell within us.
-Seeking God’s mercy, we pray that the Spirit will prepare us not only to receive the gift of the baby Jesus, but also to receive each other as children of God.
+The Trinitarian outline of the hymn is completed in stanza 3, “God the Spirit, we are waiting,” as a prayer asking the Holy Spirit to dwell within us.
+Employing a series of petitions in the second half—“Search our hearts,” “speak in language,” “help each one of us.”
+Seeking God’s mercy, we pray that the Spirit will prepare us not only to receive the gift of the baby Jesus, but also to receive one another as children of God.

 “God Almighty, We Are Waiting” was my first hymn.
 It started with the first line in my head during the season of Advent.
 I heard that line to HOLY MANNA and wrote the rest of the lyrics with that hymn tune in mind.
 At the time, I was on staff at Wilshire Baptist Church in Dallas, and a fellow minister, who was also a gifted musician, played “Brethren, We Have Met to Worship” on banjo, which struck a deep chord with me and fostered my love of the tune, HOLY MANNA.
 I remember writing down the first line of “God Almighty,” and keeping a notebook by my bedside that evening, tossing and turning, and writing a line at a time.
 In the morning, I had a full hymn.